lee-kyungho/Testing-for-TSD/README.md

-# MATLAB implementation of Time Stochastic Dominance Test
+# Testing for Time Stochastic Dominance

-TTSD_
+This repository contains MATLAB implementation of testing for time stochastic dominance.

+TTSD.m implements testing